Attachment theory: Types of offences

 Disrupted attachment patterns from childhood have been identified as a risk factor for domestic violence.
 These disruptions in childhood can prevent the formation of a secure attachment relationship, and in turn adversely affecting a healthy way to deal with stress.
 In adulthood, lack of coping mechanisms can result in violent behaviour.
 Bowlby's theory of functional anger states that children signal to their caregiver that their attachment needs are not being met by use of angry behaviour.
 This perception of low support from partner has been identified as a strong predictor of male violence.
 Other predictors have been named as perceived deficiency in maternal love in childhood, low self-esteem.
 It has also been found that individuals with a dismissive attachment style, often seen in an antisocial/narcissistic-narcissistic subtype of offender, tend to be emotionally abusive as well as violent.
 Individuals in the borderline/emotionally dependent subtype have traits which originate from insecure attachment in childhood, and tend to have high levels of anger.

 It has been found that sexual offenders have significantly less secure maternal and paternal attachments compared with non-offenders which suggests that insecure attachments in infancy persist into adulthood.
 In a recent study, 57% of sexual offenders were found to be of a preoccupied attachment style.
 There is also evidence that suggests subtypes of sexual crime can have different attachment styles.
 Dismissive individuals tend to be hostile towards others, and are more likely to offend violently against adult women.
 By contrast, child abusers are more likely to have preoccupied attachment styles as the tendency to seek approval from others becomes distorted and attachment relationships become sexualized.

+Attachment styles and personality disorders

+Recent studies across general, prison and forensic inpatient populations have also sought to examine the relationship between specific clusters of personality disorders and attachment styles.

+Among prison and forensic inpatient populations, secure attachment was observed less often than in the general population control group.
+Further, fearful avoidant attachment styles were observed far more frequently in these same populations than in the control groups.

+The analysis for specific clusters, however, was far more nuanced.

+Cluster A and cluster C pathology showed clearer associations with attachment styles than cluster B did.

+Among cluster B personality disorders – specifically antisocial personality disorder (ASPD) – was most often observed alongside a dismissive avoidant attachment style.
+On the other hand, borderline personality disorder (BPD) was most frequently linked to an anxious preoccupied attachment style when measured categorically.

+Histrionic personality disorder (HPD) was negatively associated with the dismissive avoidant attachment style, and no cluster B disorder was associated with fearful avoidant attachment.